Skip to content

 PvP combo: 3,650 damage • Raid burst: 1.3M • Grinding: 240 NPC/min

 Gas dominates with zoning.
-The chemical-cloud DOT stacks on enemies who don't dodge correctly, and the AoE coverage is wider than Dragon.
-The downside: melee-range fights cut its damage 30%.
+The chemical-cloud DOT stacks on enemies who don't dodge correctly, and the AoE coverage is actually wider than Dragon.
+The one thing to know going in: if someone gets into melee range and stays there, your damage drops about 30%.
+Gas rewards players who play patiently and punish greedy opponents.

 #6 — Soul (A+)